jonathanfox5/gogadget/docs/pages/getting_started/example_commands.md

 !!! note "GPU Powered Transcription"

-    If you have followed the steps in [the installation instructions](installation.md) to enable GPU transcription, add `--gpu` to the end of the command to use it.
+    If you have followed the steps in [the installation instructions](../getting_started/installation.md) to enable GPU transcription, add `--gpu` to the end of the command to significantly speed up the transcription.

 ## Create Anki Deck